Prof-Kokoma/weather_app/README.md

 flutter pub get
 Running the App
 Run the app on an emulator or physical device:

-bash
-Copy code
-flutter run
-Usage
-Location-Based Weather: On the home screen, tap the location icon to detect your current location's weather.
-Search for Weather: Enter a city name in the search bar to get weather information for that location.
-View Weather Details: Tap on a location card to view detailed weather information, including forecasts.
-Weather Maps: Access weather maps and radar from the sidebar menu.
-Favorite Locations: Save locations to your favorites list for quick access.
-Weather Alerts: Receive notifications for severe weather conditions.
-API Integration
-The app connects to a weather API to fetch real-time weather data.
-You can find the API integration logic in the lib/data/weather_api.dart file.
-Make sure to replace the API key with your own key if required.

-dart
-Copy code
-const apiKey = 'your_api_key_here';
-Contributing
-If you'd like to contribute to this project, please follow these guidelines:

-Fork the repository.
-Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name Make your changes and commit them: git commit -m "Add new feature" Push your changes to your fork: git push origin feature/your-feature-name Create a pull request to the main branch of the original repository.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
 Thank you to the Flutter community for providing valuable resources and plugins.